87

 Strong Value

-Key strengths include strong earnings premium over high school graduates, a 100.0% graduation rate, manageable debt relative to earnings.
-However, the data also shows concerning loan repayment rates.
+What it has going for it: a strong earnings premium over high school graduates, its 100.0% graduation rate, manageable debt relative to earnings.
+What to keep an eye on: concerning loan repayment rates.

 Rankings & Links